Pickleball Gear

 Who the Honolulu Sword & Shield J2NF is for

-My verdict4.5star iconThe J2NF is one of the better foam-fiberglass hybrids on the market.
-Explosive, forgiving, and durable, it delivers strong value at $195.
-Not for carbon purists, but a top pick for players who like pop and ultimate forgiveness.
+My verdict5.0star iconThe J2NF is the most user-friendly foam paddle on the market, and the most forgiving paddle I've tested in a long time.
+Explosive and durable, with a huge sweet spot, it delivers strong value at just $175.50 (when you use our exclusive discount code).
+This is a top pick for players who like pop and ultimate forgiveness.

 Today's best deals